bhk/build/example.md

 ```

 If no goals are provided on the command line, Minion attempts to build the
-target named `default`, so these commands do the same thing:
+alias or target named `default`, so these commands do the same thing:

 ```console
 $ make